-We currently manufacture several lines of closed-cell polyurethane foam tires for bicycles, hand trucks, lawn and garden, wheelbarrow, and medical mobility products.
+We currently manufacture several lines of closed-cell polyurethane foam tires for bicycles, hand trucks, lawn and garden, wheelbarrow, personnel carriers, and medical mobility products.
 Our closed-cell polyurethane foam products are often referred to as flat-free because they have no inner tube, do not require inflation and will not go flat even if punctured.
 Our closed-cell polyurethane foam tires are mounted on the wheel rim in much the same way as a pneumatic tire.
 Our closed-cell polyurethane foam products are virtually maintenance free, eliminating the need to make tedious puncture repairs; provide extended tire life; and offer superior energy efficiency compared to rubber based tires.
-Foam tires and components accounted for 90.7% of fiscal 2013 revenues.
+Closed cell foam tires and components accounted for 84.6% of fiscal 2014 revenues.